phylum-dev/phylum-ci/docs/gitlab_ci.md

 A GitLab token with API access is required to use the API (e.g., to post notes/comments).
 This can be a personal, project, or group access token.
+The account used to create the token will be the one that appears to post the notes/comments on the merge request.
+Therefore, it might be worth looking into using a bot account, which is available for project and group access tokens.
 See the [GitLab Token Overview](https://docs.gitlab.com/ee/security/token_overview.html) documentation for more info.

 Note, using `$CI_JOB_TOKEN` as the value will work in some situations because "API authentication uses the job token, by